 - Get to know the city before you settle permanently: Once you are in the city and you have a clearer idea about where you want to live, how the Swedish apartments are and what your net salary is (in case you already have a job) you can search for something more permanent.

 Finding a long-term contract is what most people search for.
 Being able to settle and focus on getting your life going instead of being in the search for a new place to stay is an important step.
 There are however a few matters to consider:

 - Sign up for a bostadskö: If you are considering a longer stay in Sweden, you might consider signing up at a “bostadskö”.
-Most swedes sign up as soon as they are allowed (nowadays once they turn 18) and the waiting time on these “bostadskö” are very long.
-However, if you are patient and not too picky with your choice this might be an option.
+Most Swedes sign up as soon as they are allowed (nowadays once they turn 18) and the waiting time on these “bostadskö” are very long.
+However, if you are patient and not too picky about your choice this might be an option.

 Where to find rental ads and landlords

 There are a number of rental ads, landlords and rental solutions and agencies.
 We have listed a bunch of them here.

 Missing something?
 Or does something feel unclear?
 Contact us and help us improve.